unclebob/fitnesse/CONTRIBUTING.md

 ## Submitting issues

 The [GitHub issues](https://github.com/unclebob/fitnesse/issues) section is only for bugs and feature requests.
-Please refer to [The Slack Community.](https://fitnesse-community-inviter.herokuapp.com/) or [Stack Overflow](http://stackoverflow.com/search?q=fitnesse) for general advice.
+Please refer to [The Gitter Community.](https://gitter.im/fitnesse-org/fitnesse) or [Stack Overflow](http://stackoverflow.com/search?q=fitnesse) for general advice.
 Even for possible bugs it's appreciated that they are discussed on those channels before submitting them as issues in the bug tracking system.

 ## Bylaws for the committers of FitNesse